DevDeLucca/fabricaCarros/README.md

 # Car Factory
 This project implements a car factory.
-Consider the following information for all vehicles created by the Factory vehicle, type of Manufacturer, Model, Engine, Color and Year.
+Consider the following information for all vehicles created by the Factory vehicle, type of Manufacturer, model, Engine, Color and Year.
 ----------------------------------------------------------------------------------------------------------

 # Project created with technologies